 With an industry valued at $257 billion and growing, video games can be one of the most profitable business opportunities, if you play your cards right.
 Revenue doesn’t come only from playing professionally, either.
 You can earn money livestreaming on a platform like Twitch.tv, start a YouTube channel, or even sell game-inspired merch.

 7. Self-published author

 Do you love to write?
 Have you ever thought about publishing your own book?
 Well, good news.
 Becoming a self-published author is one of the best small business opportunities for you.

 Self-publishing just means that you don’t work with an established publisher to manage the editing, design, and production processes of making a book.
 Instead, you do it on your own.
 With no real shortage of readers on the internet, there’s plenty of space for you to make and sell an ebook or audiobook and turn a profit.

-Whether you want to run it as a dropshipping business or sell homemade treats, the pay is good, the work is rewarding (who doesn’t want to make dogs happy?), and people will never stop spoiling their pets—which means job security guaranteed.
+Whether you want to run it as a dropshipping business or sell homemade treats, the pay is good and the work is rewarding (who doesn’t want to make dogs happy?).
+And people will never stop spoiling their pets—which means job security guaranteed.